naistangz/Technical_Training/docs/Week9_Networking/README.md

 ## SG Security Groups EC2
 - Firewall at EC2 level
+- Responsible for controlling the traffic in and out of your instances.

 ## AWS - Difference between Security Groups and Network ACLs
 **TL;DR**